KeerthanaPonnuru/AUdetection_local/README.md

 # AU detection

-Fot the video capture OpenCV has been utilized and for the web interface, Flask application has been used.
+For the video capture OpenCV has been utilized and for the web interface, Flask application has been used.
 ## Installation
 It is expected that Python (version 3 preferred) is installed.